-While I relate some information below that applies in a general sense to the genus, my focus is on two dwarf types that I grow.
-Their cultivar names are 'Pineapple Popsicle' and 'Mango Popsicle.'
+While I relate some information below that applies in a general sense to the genus, my focus is on three dwarf types that I grow.
+Their cultivar names are 'Pineapple Popsicle,' 'Mango Popsicle' and 'Redhot Popsicle.'

 Characteristics of Dwarf Torch Lilies:

 Terra Nova Nurseries has put out what they call a "Popsicle Series" of compact or "dwarf" red hot poker plants.
-As mentioned above, I grow two of them: 'Pineapple Popsicle' and 'Mango Popsicle.'
-The former produces yellow flowers on its flower stalks, while the latter bears mango orange flowers.
-The Popsicle Series also offers dwarf torch lilies that are red and two-toned.
+As mentioned above, I grow three of them: 'Pineapple Popsicle,' 'Mango Popsicle' and 'Redhot Popsicle.'
+The first produces yellow flowers on its flower stalks, while the second bears mango orange flowers.
+The third has what Terra Nova describes as a "cinnamon red" color (although mine lacks the vibrancy shown in the picture on the nursery's website).
+The Popsicle Series also offers dwarf torch lilies that are and two-toned.

-Except for floral color, these two dwarf torch lilies are very similar perennials.
+Except for floral color, these three dwarf torch lilies are very similar perennials.
 The grassy, clumping foliage reaches a height of about 1-2 feet, but when you add the flower stalk into the equation, these torch lilies will reach over 2 feet tall.
-'Pineapple Popsicle' grows to the greater width of the two: about 2 feet.
+'Pineapple Popsicle' so far has grown to the greatest width of the three for me: about 2 feet.
 The blooms lowest down on the flower stalk dry up and fade first, turning a pale brown.
 This fading then progresses up the rest of the stalk, until, finally, reaching the top, which is last to lose its color.